ericlo31/yelpcamp-project/README.md

 # yelpcamp-project
-This is a Campground Review Application created for my personal portfolio during The Web Developer Bootcamp
+This is a Campground Review Application created for my personal portfolio during The Web Developer Bootcamp by Colt Steele